GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 messageListView.setMessageViewHolderFactory(CustomMessageViewHolderFactory())
 ```

+Additionally, you can also use `ChatUI.markdown` for Markdown support.
+If you do that, don't use `android:autoLink` attribute because it'll break the markdown [Linkify](https://noties.io/Markwon/docs/v4/linkify/) implementation.

 ## Custom Empty State

 `MessageListView` handles loading and empty states out-of-box.
 If you want to customize these, you can do it at runtime.